Jean Mabire

-Jean Mabire (8 February 1927—29 March 2006) was a French journalist and essayist.
+Jean Mabire (8 February 1927—29 March 2006) was a French journalist and essayist, author of over a hundred published works.
 A neo-pagan and nordicist, Mabire is known for the regionalist and euronationalist ideas that he developed in both Europe-Action and GRECE, as well as his controversial books on the Waffen-SS.
+He was one of the founders, in 1968, of the Union for the Norman Region (URN), along with Gaullist deputy Pierre Godefroy and student activist Didier Patte.

 Biography

 Early life

 Jean Pol Yves Jacques Mabire was born in Paris on 8 February 1927, to a bourgeois family originally from Vire, Normandy.
 He attended the Collège Stanislas, where he earned a baccalauréat in literature and philosophy.

 In 1949, at the age of 22, Mabire created the regionalist magazine Viking and in 1951 left Paris to settle in Cherbourg, Normandy, where he founded a graphic arts workshop.
 Mabire wrote the majority of the 162 articles published by the magazine until its end in 1958.
 Viking had 300 to 400 subscribers and the most popular issues sold around 1,000 copies.
 He regarded the Normans as part of the "Nordic race" and his magazine gave a great importance to Scandinavian cultures and Viking history.